-The survey provided information about the priority corridors in the High Capacity Transit Strategy, noting that tier 1 high capacity transit projects have been identified locally and regionally as priorities and asked: of the corridors identified in tiers 2-4 for high capacity transit investments, what corridors are most important to you and your community?
+The survey provided information about the priority corridors in the High Capacity Transit Strategy, noting that tier 1 high capacity transit projects have been identified locally and regionally as priorities and asked: of the high capacity transit investments identified in tiers 2 through 4, what corridors are most important to you and your community?
 (Select up to three.)
-The top three projects that received the highest response were:
+The three corridors that received the most responses were: